Skip to main content

 • Those who may not identify as “leaders” but are already leading from within the community, in informal or self-determined ways.

-• We especially welcome those working outside institutions, or who’ve been overlooked by traditional leadership programs.
+We especially welcome those working outside institutions, or who’ve been overlooked by traditional leadership programs.

 Important dates

-27 August 6pm – 7.15pm (AEST): Online information session
+Thursday 4 September 6pm – 7.15pm (AEST): Online information session.

-24 September 11.59pm (AEST): EOIs close
+Wednesday 24 September 11.59pm (AEST): EOI close.

-Week commencing 6 October 2025: Participants confirmed
+Week commencing 6 October 2025: Participants confirmed.

-8–18 January 2026: In-person lab (10 days)
+8–18 January 2026: In-person lab (10 days).

 Or download Expression of Interest questions as a Word Document.